Chat Interface

 Default Model:

 You can fix a default model for this assistant.
-When adding from the agent page or copying an assistant, the initial model will be this model.
-If this item is not set, the initial model will be the global initial model (i.e., Default Assistant Model).
+When adding from the Agents page or duplicating an assistant, the initial model will be this one.
+If not set, the initial model will be the global initial model (i.e., Default Assistant Model).

-There are two types of default models for assistants: one is the global default conversation model, and the other is the assistant's default model.
-The assistant's default model has a higher priority than the global default conversation model.
-If the assistant's default model is not set, the assistant's default model will be equal to the global default conversation model.
+There are two types of default models for assistants: one is the Global Default Chat Model, and the other is the assistant's default model.
+The assistant's default model has higher priority than the global default chat model.
+If the assistant's default model is not set, then the assistant's default model = the global default chat model.

-When enabled - if you switch to another model during use in this topic, creating a new topic will reset the new topic's model to the assistant's default model.
+When enabled - If you switch to another model during use within this topic, creating a new topic will reset the new topic to the assistant's default model.
 When this item is disabled, the model for a new topic will follow the model used in the previous topic.

-For example, if the assistant's default model is gpt-3.5-turbo, and I create Topic 1 under this assistant, then switch to gpt-4o during the conversation in Topic 1:
+For example, if the assistant's default model is gpt-3.5-turbo, and I create Topic 1 under this assistant, then during the conversation in Topic 1, I switch to using gpt-4o.
+In this case:

 Temperature: